grbot/varcall/index-bams/README.md

 ```

 ## Note
-After the run the index files needs to be moved back to where the original BAMs are located.
+After the run the index files needs to be moved back to where the original BAMs/CRAMs are located.